Rest area: United Kingdom and Ireland

 Signage for services provided at Cherwell Valley services, UK.
 Most motorway services accommodate restaurants, fast food outlets, and coffee shops.

 The term rest area is not generally used in the United Kingdom and Ireland.
 The most common term is services, an abbreviation of motorway service areas (MSA) or motorway service stations.
 As with the rest of the world, these are places where drivers can leave a motorway to refuel, rest, or get refreshments.
-Most service stations accommodate fast food outlets, restaurants, coffee shops, general goods, stationary and book shops and mini supermarkets.
+Most service stations accommodate fast food outlets, restaurants, coffee shops, general goods, stationery and book shops and mini supermarkets.
 Some service stations also incorporate hotels.

 Services may also be present on non-motorway roads, as well; many A-roads have services, possibly only providing a petrol station and, in some cases, a restaurant or café.

 The majority of service areas within Ireland are operated by Circle K or Applegreen, and contain fuel stations, truck stops, shops and fast food outlets, such as McDonalds, Burger King, Subway or Chopstix; they differ, from the United Kingdom for example, in that only one service station contains a hotel (the M7 services in Portlaoise, County Laois).